PKUHPC/CraneSched-FrontEnd/tool/meta-cni/README.md

 - DEL: delegates run in reverse order.
 - Each delegate is invoked with its own adjusted environment.
 The environment is restored after the call.
-- Delegates are invoked without a previous result (prevResult is nil).
-If a delegate expects a prevResult, it will not receive one from this meta plugin.
+- `resultMode` controls how previous results are handled for ADD:
+  - `none`: no prevResult is passed to delegates.
+  - `chained`: the last delegate result is passed as prevResult to the next.
+  - `merged`: delegate results are merged and the merged result is passed on.
 - The last non-nil result from ADD is returned.
+In `merged` mode, the merged result is returned instead.
 If every delegate returns nil, the plugin emits an empty result with the configured cniVersion.

 ## Example

-See `tool/meta-cni/00-meta.example.conf` for a full configuration example with two delegates and runtime overrides.
+See `tool/meta-cni/config/00-meta.example.conf` for a full configuration example with two delegates and runtime overrides.
 The key parts are:

 - Top-level `type` matching your installed binary name (example uses